 Family history of gruel:

 This one I got to witness first hand.
 We all knew that Grandma Shurtz couldn’t cook.
 She always fried her steak.
 Not a bad thing, but by the time she got done the once delicious steak looked and tasted like a hockey puck.
 The gravy could stand a spoon up in it.
 She loved her cream of wheat.
 She ate it winter, summer all year around.
 Now is when I describe her breakfasts.
 Most people like cream of wheat, well, creamy.
 Hence the name.
-My Grandma always made it so lumpy that you had to use the spoon to flatten them out.
+My Grandma always made it so lumpy that you had to use the spoon to flatten the lumps out.
 Sugar was DUMPED on top along with what could be described as butter, oleo and sometimes just lard!!
 When we spent time at Grandma’s we all knew what breakfast would be.
 Lumpy cream of wheat.
 I had a cousin named Sharon.
 She gained my everlasting respect by looking at the bowl and stating flatly “I am NOT eating THAT!”
 Back in the day the answer to that was “OK, go hungry!” which she did.
 When I told Mom about what Sharon had done I got the “DON’T ever let me catch you doing that!” speech.

 Canned Bacon: Mom would buy it on sale at KMart.
 It came in a can with a key (I still carry a scar from it. ‘nother story!) it was kept in the camper and used over either an open flame or on the camp stove.
 After that is you opened the can, pulled out the plastic slippery fat coated slab of bacon.